310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_1.md

 And then I feel extremely exhausted straight from the morning, and start yawning all day… Well, okay, I was always the type to do that, but…

-Ahhh, jeez… This is too draining, ugh—I don’t wanna do this anymore… I’m so depressed, I wanna die…
+Ahhh, jeez… This is too draining, ugh— I don’t wanna do this anymore… I’m so depressed, I wanna die…

 Woah—!
 Ahh no, you don’t have to help me carry these…